Breast Implant Removal Surgery in Winnipeg

 Breast Implant removal is performed under general anesthetic and usually takes between 1.5-3 hours.
 During the surgery, the original incision scar in the breast crease (inframammary crease/fold) is reopened.
 The incision is often made a few centimeters longer depending on the size of the original scar.

-Unfortunately, if the original incision was made in the areola or in the arm-pit they typically cannot be used again due to difficulty visualizing the breast implant capsule and desire to limit damage to overlying breast tissue.
+If the original incision was made in the areola or arm-pit they typically cannot be used again due to difficulty visualizing the breast implant capsule and desire to limit damage to overlying breast tissue.
 A partial capsulectomy is performed at the time of breast implant removal to allow for proper healing and to minimize complications.
 Surgical drains are always placed after the procedure for 3-5 days.

 Depending on the size of the implants being removed and/or a patient desire to limit loose skin or a sagging breast, breast Implant removal surgery is often combined with a breast lift.
 If a patient desires a more natural way to augment the size of their breast, fat grafting can be performed at the time of breast implant removal.